Canselll/nexis/README.md

    - Execute the main script to make price predictions:

      ```bash
-     python app.py --key ''  --env dev
+     python app.py --key 'your_key' --env dev
      ```

 2. **Review Results:**
-   - Check the `result.txt` file for the predictions.
+   - Check the `StatusReport.txt` file for the predictions.

 ## Troubleshooting & FAQ